City of Vaughan

 The MEA MCEA process includes mandatory consultation with public and review agencies, evaluation of design alternatives to the undertaking, assessment and mitigation of potential effects of the proposed road extension on the environment.

-At the conclusion of the EA Study, an Environmental Study Report (ESR) will be prepared that documents the study process and identifies the preferred alignment and design for the extension of Kirby Road.
-The ESR will be provided to the CoV for review.
+At the conclusion of the EA Study, an Environmental Study Report (ESR) has been prepared to document the study process and identify the preferred alignment and design for the extension of Kirby Road.

 Public consultation is a vital part of the EA process.
-At key study milestones, Public Information Centres (PICs) will provide anyone with an interest in this study with opportunity to review and discuss project related issues.
-PIC details will be advertised in local newspapers and this web page closer to consultation dates.
+At key study milestones, Public Information Centres (PICs) have provided anyone with an interest in this study with opportunity to review and discuss project related issues.
+PIC details were advertised in local newspapers and on the project web page closer to consultation dates.

 Please click on the respective link below to download the file for review.
 We encourage you to review the materials and contact the Project Team, should you have any questions or wish to share your valuable input.